-Candidates for admission to the Doctor of Health Science program are required to hold a graduate degree from a regionally accredited institution.
+Candidates for admission to the Doctor of Health Science program are required to hold a graduate degree from an institution recognized by the USDE.
 Two (2) years of full-time managerial or professional experience in the healthcare field, two letters of recommendation from healthcare supervisors and an interview with Doctor of Health Science program faculty.
 An admission decision is based on a combination of a student's graduate academic performance, professional experience, and letters of recommendation.
 Applicants are encouraged to submit Graduate Record Examination (GRE) or Miller Analogy Test (MAT) scores in support of their application.
 Please note: An interview is not granted to all applicants.

-- Submission of a completed Graduate School Application - Submission of an unofficial transcript or copy of a foreign evaluation showing successful completion of a graduate degree from a regionally accredited college or university - A one-page personal statement describing expectations of the Doctor of Health Science program - Two letters of recommendation from healthcare supervisors - Current resume indicating education, complete work history (clinical and other), volunteer activities, publications and/or presentations - Submission of official transcripts or original foreign evaluations showing successful completion of a graduate degree from a regionally accredited college or university within the first semester of enrollment
+- Submission of a completed Graduate School Application - Submission of an unofficial transcript or copy of a foreign evaluation showing successful completion of a graduate degree from a college or university recognized by the USDE - A one-page personal statement describing expectations of the Doctor of Health Science program - Two letters of recommendation from healthcare supervisors - Current resume indicating education, complete work history (clinical and other), volunteer activities, publications and/or presentations - Submission of official transcripts or original foreign evaluations showing successful completion of a graduate degree from a college or university recognized by the USDE within the first semester of enrollment